llms-heart-mir/tutorial/_sources/part01_llms/ch02_architectures/sec02-models.md

 - Gemma-7B: 3072-dim, 16-head, 28-layers, 256_128 vocab
 - Mistral-7B: 6144-dim, 32-heads, 32-layers, 32k vocab

-There are additional differences but they're out of the scope of this tutorial.
+There are additional differences, which are out of the scope of this tutorial.